iluvjava/Maths/Notebook 2.0/AMATH 585 (Numerical Analysis of BVP)/Finite Element 1D Formally Introduced.md

 $$

 And the elements of the matrix $A$ are usually estimated when the basis function or $r(x)$ is very hard to handle.
 If not, we can just take the integral by hands and figure out the elements in the matrix.

+**Extra Comments**
+These Knowledge is not enough for analysis of the methods, it's still just a brief introduction of the Framworks for the methods.

 ---
 ### **Proof of the Weak Form**